How to Handle Mental Health in College

 College is considered one of the most vital periods of your life.
 Not only are you pushing to settle yourself into a career, but you’re making that important transition from adolescent to adult.

-The work involved can make your head spin with stress.
-Though you may feel alone in that pressure, it’s common for students to suffer from mental illness.
+The work involved may make your head spin with stress.
+Though you may feel alone in that pressure, it’s common for students to struggle with mental illness.

-The problem of this escalating condition is too many students aren’t seeking help.
-They see mental health and school stress as a responsibility of their own.
-As a necessary battle of life.
-With that, their grades tend to likewise struggle.
+The problem with this escalating condition is many are not seeking help.
+Students see mental health and school stress as a responsibility of their own.

 Recognizing the Problem

-If you’ve made it as far as this post, you’re already aware of a problem.
-Now is the time to properly understand just what that problem is.
+If you’ve clicked on this post, you’re already aware of a problem.
+Now it’s time to properly understand that problem.

 The most effective way to go about this is to seek professional help.
 Whether it’s through a counselor at your college or a psychologist, a proper diagnosis will offer a more probable solution.

-Recognition is key as it can prevent the problem from spreading further.
+Recognition is key as it can prevent a problem from developing further.
 Usually, a student facing one mental concern has another they aren’t entirely aware of.
-In an example, someone with bipolar disorder might be victim to suicidal thoughts in the future.
+For example, someone with bipolar disorder might be a victim of suicidal thoughts in the future.
 Or someone with anxiety may end up abusing drugs as a means of self-medicating.

-Mental health has the ability to stem further than one might initially assume.
-A professional analysis will prove beneficial as it’ll dig into the roots of the problem.
+Mental health can stem further than one might initially assume.
+A professional analysis will prove beneficial as it will dig into the roots of the problem.

-The most common mental illnesses amongst college students are:
+The most common mental illnesses among college students are:

 Seek Out Accommodations and Academic Adjustments

-Students who suffer from mental illness might feel uncomfortable when asking the school for special assistance.
+It’s natural to feel uncomfortable asking the school for special assistance.
 However, many might not be aware of the rights instituted in most universities.

-If you go to a secondary or postsecondary school collects public funding, you’re protected for accommodations under the Americans with Disabilities Act (ADA) and the Individuals with Disabilities Education Act (IDEA).
+Suppose you go to a secondary or postsecondary school that collects public funding.
+In that case, you’re protected by accommodations under the Americans with Disabilities Act (ADA) and the Individuals with Disabilities Education Act (IDEA).

 Under these acts, your rights include: